lorin1999/pet/introspection/introspection.md

 ### Goto Declaration and back

-You can navigate the code by activating the Goto declaration Action or holding down Ctrl and clicking with the mouse on the object to go to the source code.
-The navigate back action (`Alt+left`) brings you back to the old position just like the history function in a web browser.
+You can navigate the code by activating the "Goto Declaration" Action or by holding down `Ctrl` and clicking with the mouse on the object to go to the source code of the referenced object.
+The "Navigate Back" action (`Alt+left`) brings you back to the old position just like the history function in a web browser.
 This way of navigating through the code lets you see the code as a collection of connected objects instead of as just text.

 ### Auto Completion